-The lawsuit was filed by Sarah Milburn, 24, who suffered devastating injuries after taking an Uber ride home from a night out in uptown Dallas.
-The Uber ran a red light and was hit by a Ford F-150.
+The lawsuit was filed by Sarah Milburn, 24, who suffered devastating injuries after taking an Uber in which she rode home from a night out in uptown Dallas ran a red light and was hit by a Ford F-150.

-Sarah Milburn was hospitalized with critical injuries following the accident.
-She survived, but her spinal cord was severed, and she is now a paraplegic unable to move anything below her chest.
-Her life will never be the same again.
+Milburn was hospitalized with critical injuries: her spinal cord was severed, and she is now a paraplegic, unable to move anything below her chest.
+Her life will never be the same.

-Sarah is now suing a variety of defendants, including Uber Technologies, as well as the driver of her Uber on the night of the accident, Arian Yusufzai.
+She is now suing a variety of defendants, including Uber Technologies, as well as the Uber driver, Arian Yusufzai.
 She claims that Uber should have done a better job of vetting Yusufzai, who had a criminal record, and whose vehicle was uninsured and owned by a friend (who also had a criminal record).
 The vehicle owner is included as a defendant in the lawsuit, which also names Honda Motor Company.
 The lawsuit seeks to recover millions of dollars for her catastrophic injuries, but no amount can restore the quality of life she could have led before the car accident.

 How much is Uber liable for Uber accident claims?

-Accident liability with Uber can get pretty thorny.
-For passengers, Uber has an insurance policy that covers any injuries that may occur while riding in an Uber vehicle… at least, in theory.
+For passengers, Uber has an insurance policy that covers any injuries that occur while riding in an Uber vehicle — at least, in theory.

-Uber also frequently ties to avoid taking responsibility for the actions of its drivers by claiming that they are not “employees” of the company, but instead “third party contractors.”
-This might sound like a trivial difference in word choice, but it actually carries with it a strong legal distinction.
+Uber drivers are not “employees” of the company, but instead are considered “third party contractors.”
+This might sound like a trivial difference is actually a strong legal distinction.

-Employers are generally legally responsible for the actions of their employees, but not for the actions of their contractors.
-This applies even if the driver in question did something illegal, as was the case with Arian Yusufzai.
-By referring to its employees as “contractors,” Uber can wash its hands of legal responsibility for their poor choices while on the job.
+Employers are legally responsible for the actions of their employees when they are acting within the scope and course of employment.
+This is not the case for independent contractors, like Yusufzai.
+By setting up its drivers as “contractors,” Uber can wash its hands of legal responsibility for their actions while on the job.

-However bad a legal situation passengers may find themselves in, however, Uber drivers and third parties have it worse.
 Uber drivers are only covered by the company’s insurance when they are carrying a passenger.
-If their Uber app is on, but they do not have a passenger in the car (even if they are on the way to pick up a passenger), they are not covered by Uber… but they are frequently not covered by their own insurance policies, either.
+If their Uber app is on, but they do not have a passenger in the car (even if they are on the way to pick up a passenger), they are not covered by Uber.
+Frequently, they are not covered by their own insurance policies, either.

-What is the most you can get for Uber accident claims?
+What is the highest amount you receive for Uber accident claims?

-Of course, depending on the circumstances, you may file a lawsuit directly against Uber, as in the abovementioned case.
-If you do this, there is no policy limit, but this can only be done if there is grounds to sue Uber (for instance, if they hired a man with a criminal background to drive for them).
+Of course, depending on the circumstances, you may file a lawsuit directly against Uber, as in the above-mentioned case.
+If you do this, there is no policy limit, but can only be done if you have grounds to sue Uber (for instance, if they hired a man with a criminal background to drive for them).

 What should I do if I am in an Uber accident?

 Our firm has extensive experience in dealing with Uber accidents, and we know how to bring about the best possible outcome for our clients.
-If you have been involved in an Uber accident, then we welcome you to speak to us for a free consultation today.
-Even if you choose another firm, however, we recommend searching far and wide to find the best legal representation possible.
-You will need nothing less.
+Call us for a free consultation.